-It doesn’t matter what type of product you’re launching, whether it’s a new toy or a new car: whenever you release something new, you need a strong product launch marketing campaign to generate interest among customers.
+It doesn’t matter what type of product you’re launching, whether a new toy or a new car: whenever you release something new, you need a strong product launch marketing campaign to generate interest among customers.

 For example, maybe your nonprofit is releasing an app.
 Understanding the best way to build your nonprofit marketing strategy is key.
 However, neither option is inherently “better” than the other.
 To understand which is right for your goals, you first need to understand the differences between the two.

 Evergreen content is somewhat less effective at generating initial enthusiasm for a product.
 However, it maintains its relevance for much longer.
 Using the example above, if you were to focus your campaign on evergreen content, your blogs and videos might cover topics like “how to match colors in an outfit.”
-This is a more timeless subject matter that will always be as valuable to a customer as it was the day it was first published.
+This more timeless subject matter will always be as valuable to a customer as it was the day it was first published.

 Factors to Consider